Divnsh/Depression_detection_dashboard/readme.md

 *Model-*

-I have fine tuned the pretrained tensorflow roBERTa sequence classification model from huggingface library to train on the data.
+I have fine tuned the pretrained tensorflow roBERTa sequence classification model from huggingface library on the train data.
-2 to 3 epochs is enough to gain accuracy of 97-98% in validation and test sets.
+2 to 3 epochs is enough to gain an accuracy of 97-98% in validation and test sets.
 Beyond that, the accuracy falls due to loss of generalization.
 Baseline methods like XGboost, passiveAggressive classifier give a validation,test set accuracy of 75-87%.

 *Topic Modelling-*